 Jared was named one of Avenue Magazine’s Top 40 Under 40, has won Entrepreneur of the Year Awards with BDC Canada and the Chamber of Commerce, and in 2016 he was recognized as one of Business in Edmonton Magazine’s Top 20 Business Leaders.

 Jared has an intense interest in community-building.
-He is the Past-President of the Entrepreneurs' Organization (Edmonton Chapter), the Chair of the Edmonton Mayor’s Business Roundtable, sits on the Advisory Councils for the University of Alberta School of Business and the Peter Lougheed Leadership College and is a Lululemon Ambassador.
+He is the Past-President of the Entrepreneurs' Organization (Edmonton Chapter), the Chair of the Peter Lougheed Leadership College, sits on the Advisory Council for the University of Alberta School of Business and is a Lululemon Ambassador.